 Why Is It Important to Have Great Profile Pictures?

 Social media is a puzzle in which profile pictures play an important role.
 First impressions are difficult to forget.

-Accounts without profile pictures are suspicious.
+Accounts without profile images are suspicious.
 But low-quality photos aren’t an option either.
 Accounts that feature poor photos of themselves (or their pets) aren’t appealing to the eye.

 Think of real-life scenarios.
 Imagine going to a business meeting dressed in pyjamas and slippers.

-Your clients will think you’re unprofessional and will definitely not forget that!
+Your clients will think you’re unprofessional and won’t forget that!
 The same applies to the world of friendships and dating.

 Technical Tips for Self-Portraits